tevaughan/region-fill-dirichlet/README.md

 of the original image.
-First 2x2, then 4x4, then 8x8, etc.  In each case, the superpixel in the binned image might be imagined to contain the mean of the pixel-values in the image at the next higher stage of resolution, but that doesn't matter because we only care here about the corner-coordinates of each pixel at each stage of binning.
+First 2x2, then 4x4, then 8x8, etc.  In each case, the superpixel in the binned image might be imagined to contain the mean of the four corresponding pixel-values in the image at the next higher stage of resolution, but that doesn't matter because we care here only about the corner-coordinates of each pixel at each stage of binning.

 Then, for any given region, begin with the binning level at which at least one superpixel